ErpNetDocs/tech/modules/logistics/wms/composite-products/index.md

 This is very common in the furniture industry, where a single wardrobe can be stored in 3 separate boxes (components).
 In these cases:
 -	we are selling the final product (the wardrobe)
 -	the availability in the inventory module is also by final product (the wardrobe).
-Because the seller needs to know how many wardrobes are available in order to know how much he can sell
+Because the sales persons need to know how many wardrobes are available in order to know how much they can sell
 -	but the availability in the WMS module is by components – because in fact, the warehouse workers have to pick and dispatch all of the wardrobe components to the client

 ## The difference between ordinary Products, Composite Products, and Composite Product Components